sunjc826/peggle/README.md

 For each physics update, the physics engine first calculates the physical properties (like position, velocity) for all objects based on the most recent state without applying these updates.
 This is so that the order of updates will not matter.

 When doing calculations, 2 things need to be resolved.
 1. The first is to resolve the case where an object collides with the game's boundaries, for example the left wall.
-Based on how the object is defined to behave at the wall, the physics engine calculates the next position/velocity accordingly.
+Based on how the object is defined to behave at the wall, the physics engine suggests the next teleport position or impulses accordingly in `rigidBody.physicsEngineReports`
-2. The second is to resolve the collisions between rigid bodies.
+2. The second is to resolve the collisions between rigid bodies, and the physics engine suggests collision impulses in `rigidBody.physicsEngineReports`.

+In the next step, the game engine is notified of these suggestions and decides what changes to persist.

-In the next step, objects outside the game boundaries are removed.
+In the next step, objects registered for deletion, such as those outside the game boundaries, are removed.
 For example, a ball that falls below the game screen.

 Finally, the physics calculations are applied to each object.
 Here, a single physics update is considered done.

-#### RigidBodyObject
-We examine the various properties on a `RigidBodyObject` and how they affect it.
-Not listed here are also some computed properties on `RigidBodyObject` that essentially come from the underlying `backingShape`.
-- `backingShape: TransformableShape`: The underlying geometrical shape of the rigidbody.
-Notice that the rigidbody does not care about what the game object is, be it a `Peg`, `Ball` etc. Only the shape can possibly affect its physical properties.
-- `associatedEntity: GameEntity?`: Used to communicate with the game engine.
-When passing a rigidbody back to the game engine, this field allows the game engine to find out which game entity is associated with the rigid body, and apply the corresponding game logic.
-- `sides: Int`: The number of sides of the underlying shape.
-0 if the shape is a circle.
-- `nextTeleportLocation: CGPoint?`: Allows the physics engine to teleport a rigidbody in an update.
-- `isAffectedByGlobalForces: Bool`: Whether the body is affected by global forces like gravity.
-- `canTranslate: Bool`: This property overrides mass.
-Determines whether an object can actually translate, regardless of its mass.
-- `canRotate: Bool`: This property overrides moment of inertia.
-Determines whether an object can actually rotate, regardless of its moment of inertia.
-- `uniformDensity: Double`: The density uniform across a rigidbody.
-Clearly, simulating varying density is far beyond a simple physics engine.
-- `mass: Double`: Physics concept.
-Defaults to the area of the underlying shape scaled by the uniform density.
-- `inverseMass: Double`: The reciprocal of mass.
-Used as a performance optimization.
-- `momentOfInertia: Double`: Physics concept.
-The rotational equivalent of mass.
-Defaults to the moment of area (see wikipedia) of the underlying shape scaled by the uniform density.
-  - **Remark**: In the implementation, this quantity is multipled by `Settings.easeOfRotation.rawValue` in order to possibly make pegs more easy to rotate.
-This is because the moment of inertia is dependent on shape area, and without this artificial scaling factor, the ball is too small to apply sufficient force on a large peg to make it spin.
-- `inverseMomentOfInertia: Double`: The reciprocal of moment of inertia.
-Used as a performance optimization.
-- `linearVelocity: CGVector`: Physics concept.
-- `angularVelocity: Double`: Physics concept.
-The rotational equivalent of linear veloicty.
-- `force: CGVector`: Physics concept.
-- `impulseIgnoringForce: CGVector`: Physics concept.
-Impulse is the change in momentum, and is the result of force applied over time.
-This particular quantity, however, acts as "instanteneous impulse", and ignores force.
-See "impulse-based physics engines" for more details.
-- `torque: Double`: Physics concept.
-The rotational equivalent of force.
-- `angularImpulseIgnoringTorque: Double`: Physics concept.
-- `elasticity: Double`: Determines how much energy is lost by a rigidbody upon collision.
-- `leftWallBehavior, rightWallBehavior, topWallBehavior, bottomWallBehavior: WallBehavior`: This has been explained above.
-- `hasCollidedMostRecently: Bool`: Whether in the most recent physics update, the rigidbody has collided with something.
-- `consecutiveCollisionCount: Int`: The number of consecutive physics engine updates for which a collision is detected.
-Used by the game engine to detect if objects are stuck.

 ### View Models, Controllers, Views
 Since the view models, controllers and views are closely related, we will discuss them together.
+In a previous version of this developer guide, the view models were also included in the diagram.
+They have now been removed as they do not add much to the picture and only increase clutter.

 #### Level Designer
 <img src="./images/view_designer.png" />